lcvaleski/beatosdeli/README.md

 # beatosdeli

+**First Git setup instructions:**

+1. In Mac terminal, navigate to the `Desktop` directory.
+Ask google how to do this.
+2. Then type `git@github.com:lcvaleski/beatosdeli.git`
+3. Then `cd beatosdeli`.
+You are now in the folder.
+4. Open this up with Visual Studio Code, or Cursor if you already have it installed.
+5. **Cursor AI will be helpful for you to learn there is no shame in AI coding as long as you are doing it thoughtfully**

 **Hi Ellie,** here's the setup so far.
 When you `git add .`, `git commit -m ""`, and then `git push` from this repository, this is noticed by Cloudflare, which provides a service called "pages":

 **Cloudflare Pages** is a platform for deploying websites directly from your Git repository (such as GitHub) to Cloudflare’s global edge network.
 Here’s what it’s actually doing: